Introduction

 }

 The hook returns plain data.
-You can drop <Chat /> in for zero-config, or wire messages to any UI you already have.
+Drop <Chat /> in for zero-config, or wire messages to any UI.
 Full quickstart →

 Who is this for?